 So, every Thursday and Sunday, I only work on Monshare.
 (Editors note: the interview was on a Thursday – thanks for making the time!)
 It's hard even with a small company to get everyone culturally aligned, working in the same rhythm, and sharing information.

 We align our teams every Sunday.
 We have for over a year.
 Through some trial and error, we've found it works for us, so it’s a sustainable way of doing things.
 Having that routine was really important for us so all the new employees had to get used to it too.
 People have different ways of working, some will do their work all in one go and then have a longer pause.
 Unfortunately, we couldn't have anyone be away for longer periods than a week or two because it would mess up our synchronized work cadence and the flow of information between team members.
+Our goals is a complete team alingment.

 How have you set up your internal communication?
 How do you make sure information flows across timezones?